 CASS rules on the safeguarding of regulated stablecoin backing assets would apply on the failure of a firm, with some adaptations.
 However, off-chain post-failure secondary trading would not be prohibited. - Payments

-Clearly, the scope of the proposed regulatory changes will impact the cryptocurrency market heavily.
-It will take firms issuing and safeguarding stablecoins considerable time to review their business models for compliance with the new regime, enhance governance and risk management.
+Clearly, the scope of the proposed regulatory changes will have a significant impact on the crypto currency market.
+It will take firms issuing and safeguarding stablecoins considerable time to review their business models for compliance with the new regime and enhance governance and risk management.

 For example, if fiat-backed stablecoins are limited to government treasury debt instruments, this will impact those stablecoins that are currently backed by other assets such as commercial paper, certificates of deposit or money market funds.
-Similarly, movement to same-day reconciliations and next-day redemptions will challenge some stablecoin firms.
+Similarly, the shift to same-day reconciliations and next-day redemptions will pose challenges to some stablecoin firms.

-Timing these changes is important though, as these regulatory proposals are at an early stage, awaiting a further round of consultation by the FCA before any legal instruments are drafted.
-Now is the time for planning the approach, but not necessarily yet making wholesale changes to the business.
+Timing these changes is essential, though, as these regulatory proposals are at an early stage, awaiting a further round of consultation by the FCA before any legal instruments are drafted.
+Now is the time to plan the approach, but not necessarily to make wholesale changes to the business.